Kurt St. Thomas: Relationship with Nirvana

 St. Thomas became interested in the band Nirvana after their 1989 debut album Bleach and meeting the band backstage after a concert in Cambridge, Massachusetts, the same year.
 At 7 pm on August 29, 1991, St. Thomas over the WFNX airwaves gave Nirvana's album Nevermind its world premiere by playing the album from start to finish.
 He invited the band to play at the WFNX's anniversary party the night before the album was released.

 In 1992 he was asked to record with Nirvana the band's official interview album: Nevermind It's an Interview.

-He also co-authored a book about the band Nirvana: The Chosen Rejects.
+In 2004, he also co-authored a book about the band Nirvana: The Chosen Rejects with Troy Smith.

 Film career

 Captive Audience

 In 1996, St. Thomas began collaborating with Mike Gioscia in making what would become the feature film Captive Audience.
 The black and white film focused on a strange bond between an overnight disc-jockey and a gun-toting intruder.
 The film won seven international Film Festival awards including Board Of Directors Award Nashville Film Festival 1999, three at the 1999 Planet Indie Film Festival in Toronto, Best Feature Editing Rhode Island International Film Festival 2000 and Best Feature Magnolia Independent Film Festival 2000.